 Gift vouchers: perfect presents or potential pitfall?

-Many people prefer buying gift vouchers or cards to giving cash for birthdays or at Christmas.
+Many people prefer buying gift vouchers or cards to giving cash or presents for birthdays or at Christmas.

-It's convenient, more secure than putting cash in the post and cleverly skirts the risk that you'll buy something that will end up discarded along with the Christmas tree or birthday candles.
+It's convenient, more secure than putting cash in the post and cleverly skirts the risk of buying something that will end up discarded along with the Christmas tree or birthday candles.

 But do vouchers really make such perfect presents?